We are Unitarian Universalists

 Rev. Misha Sanders, Senior Minister

 Rev. Misha Sanders began her ministry at Northwest in August 2019.
-Rev. Sanders received her Masters in Divinity (MDiv.) in 2018 from Meadville-Lombard Theological School in Chicago, IL. and received her preliminary fellowship in 2018.
+Rev. Misha received her Masters in Divinity (MDiv.) in 2018 from Meadville-Lombard Theological School in Chicago, IL and received her preliminary fellowship in 2018.
 Previously, she served as an affiliated Community Minister at the Unitarian Universalist Church in Rockford, IL where she also served as a Sabbatical Minister in 2016.
 Her intern ministry was conducted at the Tree of Life Unitarian Universalist Congregation (2015-2016) and at the North Shore Unitarian Universalist Church (2016-2017), both in Deerfield, IL.
-Raised in the tradition of the United Pentecostal Church, Rev. Sanders’ free and responsible search for truth and meaning (the 4th UU principle) lead her to embrace the spirit of UUism as the core of her faith tradition in 2001.
+Raised in the tradition of the United Pentecostal Church, Rev. Misha’s free and responsible search for truth and meaning (the 4th UU principle) lead her to embrace the spirit of UUism as the core of her faith tradition in 2001.
 She is a fiery preacher of the good news of Unitarian Universalism, and believes that the whole world is built and rebuilt by the stories we tell ourselves and each other.

 Adia Fields-Udofia, Director of Religious Education

 Adia’s welcoming and energetic personality is a true reflection of Northwest’s religious education program and her whole spirit guides her in the important work of growing our congregation’s young minds.
 Adia has been involved in Northwest’s religious education program since 2017 serving as the Spirit Play coordinator.
 In her career, she has worked for multiple non-profit organizations and is currently working with survivors of child commercial sexual exploitation.